 I choose the following selections from the dinner menu:

-First course: salmon rillettes with grapefruit and bulgur salad.
+- Salmon rillettes with grapefruit and bulgur salad

-Main course: Älper Macaroni – traditional Swiss macaroni gratin with cheese and potatoes.
+- Älper Macaroni – traditional Swiss macaroni gratin with cheese and potatoes

 Ninety minutes prior to landing, breakfast was served.
 The crew rolled a selection of cold and hot items through the cabin and you could choose what you want:

-Selection of seasonal fresh fruits, artisanal yoghurt, and home-made Bircher muesli.
+- Selection of seasonal fresh fruits, artisanal yogurt, and home-made Bircher muesli

 Other Inflight Experiences